The Benefits of Using a Tablet

 Using OneNote students can take searchable (in their own handwriting) notes on their tablets that are continually saved and backed up to the cloud.
 Using an active digital pen allows precise, scalable, accurate drawings and equations in addition to handwriting.
 No longer are students restricted to an 8.5 x 11 piece of paper as OneNote allows students to "add space" to a piece of paper as needed.
-Research supports taking notes by hand is better than using a keyboard.

 In many classes (many of our Engineering Education courses) students are required to turn in their work digitally.
 Paper isn't accepted.
 Faculty grade work digitally and can easily return it digitally without the painful distribution of paper.
 A favorite tool for grading is PDF Annotator which is included in the Engineering Bundle.
 CANVAS, OneNote, and Google Classroom all offer tools that make going digital easier for both faculty and students.